BartJolling/injectsome/README.md

 ## content API
 Allows injecting the full literal content into a target page.

 ### injectsome.content.script(jsContent, scriptId)
 Injects a block of javascript into a new script tag in the HEAD of a document.
 - {string} jsContent - javascript code to inject.
 - {string} scriptId - Id of the script tag that will be injected.

 ### injectsome.content.html(htmlContent)
-Appends a block of HTML to the body tag
+Appends a block of HTML to the body tag.
 - {string} htmlContent - HTML to inject.

 ### injectsome.content.css(cssContent, cssId)
-Appends a block of css to the head tag
+Appends a block of css to the head tag.
 - {string} cssContent - CSS to inject.
 - {string} cssId - Id of the style tag that will be injected.

 ## links API
 Allows injecting links to script or css files into a target page.

 ### injectsome.links.script (url, mimetype)
 Injects a link to a javascript file in the HEAD of a document.
 - {string} url - location of the javascript file to inject.